hpi-epic/jcch-dbgen/reference/README.txt

   edited to match your directory structure.

 b.
 Base Data Validation
-  The base data set is produced using cmd_base_sf<n> where <n> is the scale factor to be generated.
+  The base data set is produced using cmd_base_sf<n> where <n> is the jcch_scale factor to be generated.
 The resulting files will be produced in the current working directory.
 The generated files will be of the form <name>.tbl.<nnn>, where <name> will is the name of one of the tables in the TPCH schema, and
-  <nnn> identifies a particular data generation step.
+  <nnn> identifies a particular data generation jcch_step.

-  The file set produced by genbaserefdata.sh should match the <name>.tbl.<nnn> files found in the reference data set for the same scale factor.
+  The file set produced by genbaserefdata.sh should match the <name>.tbl.<nnn> files found in the reference data set for the same jcch_scale factor.

 c.
 Update Data Validation
-  The update data set is produced using cmd_update_sf<n> where <n> is the scale factor to be generated.
+  The update data set is produced using cmd_update_sf<n> where <n> is the jcch_scale factor to be generated.
 The resulting files will be produced in the current working directory.
 The generated files will be of the form
   <name>.tbl.u<mmm>.<nnn> and delete.u<nnn>.<mmm>, where <name> will is the
-  name of one of the tables in the TPCH schema, and <mmm> and <nnn> identify a particular data generation step.
+  name of one of the tables in the TPCH schema, and <mmm> and <nnn> identify a particular data generation jcch_step.

   For each file produced by DBGEN, the first 100 lines of the file should match the delete.tbl.u<nnn>.<mmm> and <name>.tbl.u<nnn>.<mmm> files found in the